 Gladio: the swift sword of NATO

 Stay behind operations are intended to prepare a country to repel an enemy attack, setting up internal structures in a potential assault situation to operate in the enemy’s close hinterland in the first days of war.
-History of Italy’s Operation Gladio shows how far one can go using this idea in practice.
+The history of Italy’s Operation Gladio shows how far one can go using this idea in practice.
 Italian Communist Party (PCI), the most popular communist party in Western Europe, was prevented by all possible means from winning elections.
 As the Italians say, one cannot believe in conspiracy theories… unless they are related to Italy.

-Operation Gladio might never have come to light had it not been for a surprising turn of events.
+Operation Gladio might have never come to light had it not been for a surprising turn of events.
 Ennio Remondino, working for Italy’s TG, tried in 1989-90 to reconstruct the assassination of the Swedish Prime Minister, the legendary Social Democrat Olof Palme.
-The results of his journalistic investigation, broadcasted in four episodes in June-July 1990, gave viewers a behind-the-scenes look at the CIA’s European operations with European governments, parties and organisations.
+The results of his journalistic investigation, broadcasted in four episodes in June-July 1990, gave viewers a behind-the-scenes look at the CIA’s European operations with European governments, parties, and organisations.

 Remondino interviewed, among others, two witnesses who introduced themselves as former CIA agents:Richard Brenneke and Ibrahim Razin.
 In their testimony, they mentioned US intelligence funds to finance the activities of the anti-communist Masonic lodge Propaganda Due, known as P2.
 This included financiers, industrialists, members of the military apparatus, as well as politicians associated with the Democrazia Cristina (DC), Italy’s main conservative party, ruling Italy, with the help of various smaller coalition partners, from 1944 to 1994.
 The money was intended to provide the organisation with the means to destabilise Italy.
 Or, more precisely, to stop the activities of the PCI, which had enjoyed, thanks to its part in liberating the country from fascist occupation, the support of nearly half of the population.